eduludi/jquery-yacal/README.md

 **Y**et **A**nother **Cal**endar plugin for jQuery.

 ## What is yacal?
-It is a lightweight jQuery calendar plugin, easy to configure and use.
+It is a lightweight (~2.5KB)  **jQuery calendar plugin**, easy to configure and use.
 It comes with a default template, but you can tune up at your taste.
 Also supports some basic internationalization.

 The main idea behind yacal is getting a basic calendar DOM structure that you can use as you please.
 So, do whatever you whant with it.

 ## What is not?
 * It's **not a Date Picker** (but you can build one with it adding some lines of jQuery and Monent.js in your project)